wp-plugins/wp-pdf-templates/readme.txt

 1. See example use of this plugin here: http://vetrospace.com/

 == Changelog ==

+= 1.2 =
+Cookies added to template requests

 = 1.1 =
 HTML output is no longer based on output buffering, which makes everything more stable